ProtorixDev/example_staggered_animation/README.md

 <p align="center"><samp><b> Can we have fun with Achievement View Toast with flutter?</b></samp></p>

-eautiful animations in your application in a simple way.
+Beautiful animations in your application in a simple way.

 Here I'm introducing a new flutter plugin that you can easily add different animations to your Flutter application..